 Going further, Johnston makes quick adjustments on the fly, even in close quarters.
 He rises and contorts to adjust for off-target throws.
 Johnston also uses his frame to box out defenders and, naturally, extends beyond his frame.

 Moving onward, Johnston tracks the ball very well downfield.
 He has the awareness to wait until the ball is close before making adjustments to avoid keying in the DB.
 But at the same time, Johnston has shown to actively seek out the ball with his hands away from his body

 In contested situations, Johnston is authoritative in securing the football.
 He plays with an alpha mentality and a physical edge, working through contact with his coordination and play strength.
-With his vice-grip hands, Johnston dominates in contested situations, and he also makes an effort to protect the ball with his frame once he has it secured.
+With his vice-grip hands, Johnston flashes dominance in contested situations, and he’s shown he can make an effort to protect the ball with his frame once he has it secured.